-Vegvisir Origin & Meaning
+Vegvísir Origin & Meaning

 If this sign is carried, one will never lose one’s way in storms or bad weather, even when the way is not known.

-There is some proof that the symbol found its way to Iceland from England, and then there are others who claim it’s a symbol deeply rooted in Christian folk practice and belief.
+There is also some proof that the symbol found its way to Iceland from England, and then there are others who claim it’s a symbol deeply rooted in Christian folk practice and belief.

 For example, the symbol is displayed and described in “The Solomon’s testament” from 15th century England, and is described as a Christian mysticism symbol.

-Was Vegvisir used by the Vikings?
+Was Vegvísir used by the Vikings?

-That said, I do believe that the Vegvisir has held some meaning to the people of late medieval Iceland who carried it with them in their books about the dark heathen arts, as well as anyone who feels drawn to it and guided by it today.
+That said, I do believe that the symbol has held some meaning to the people of late medieval Iceland who carried it with them in their books about the dark heathen arts, as well as anyone who feels drawn to it and guided by it today.

 But that does not actually prove that it was in use in the Old Norse world.

-Not a single runestone, not a single longship, not a single piece of jewelry, not a single weapon, and not a single piece of armor.
-Not until it shows up in Iceland around 1500 (around 500 years after the Viking Age ended) as part of a book about dark arts that are banned by the Christian church.
+Not a single runestone, not a single longship, not a single piece of jewelry, not a single weapon, and not a single piece of armor with so much as a small portion of the Vegvísir on it.

 If you’re still not convinced, have a listen to what Old Norse specialist Dr. Jackson Crawford has to say about the symbol (well worth a listen if you’re into Old Norse history):

-Why is Vegvisir so popular?
+So Why is Vegvisir So Popular?

-Is the Vegvisir connected to the Nordics?
+Is the Vegvisir Connected to the Nordics At All?

-That said, the symbol itself is thought to have its roots in 15th century England within Christian mysticism circles, so calling it Nordic might not be that accurate either.
+That said, the symbol itself is thought to have its roots in 15th-century England within Christian mysticism circles, so calling it Nordic might not be that accurate either.

-What if I still want to use the Vegvisir in a tattoo or jewelry?
+What if I Still Want to Use the Vegvisir in a Tattoo or Jewelry?